-Sara Sharif: Adults sought over 10-year-old's death returning to UK
+Sara Sharif: Relatives sought over death return to UK from Pakistan

-Three people who police want to speak to over the death of 10-year-old Sara Sharif are returning to the UK from Pakistan.
+Three relatives who police want to speak to over the death of 10-year-old Sara Sharif have returned to the UK from Pakistan.

-Sara's father, Urfan Sharif, his wife Beinash Batool and brother Faisal Malik, are expected to land later.
+A plane thought to be carrying her father Urfan Sharif, his wife Beinash Batool and his brother Faisal Malik, has landed at Gatwick Airport.

-Surrey Police said they wanted to speak to the trio, who were living with Sara before her death and left the UK the day before her body was found.
+Surrey Police said they wanted to speak to the trio, who left the UK the day before Sara's body was found.

-Post-mortem tests found Sara sustained "multiple and extensive injuries".
+A post-mortem found she had sustained multiple and extensive injuries.

+The flight landed at London Gatwick just before 19:30 BST on Wednesday evening, five weeks after the trio left the UK.
-Sara's father, his wife and his brother are booked on a flight landing at London Gatwick tonight, having changed in Dubai.

-They had flown to Dubai on a plane from an airport at Sialkot, in the Punjab province, early Wednesday morning.
+Sara's father, his wife and his brother had flown to Dubai from an airport at Sialkot, in the Punjab province, early on Wednesday morning.

-It has not yet been confirmed that they boarded the flight in Dubai.

 Police in Pakistan said the three travelled of their own free will.